goooseman/sample-chat-frontend/README.md

 So the solution is pretty straightforward - to list everything, which is required to build the project as production dependencies.
 To have an ability to install only those ones on the CD server and save some time.

-#### No babel? 🗼

-This project does not use babel to transpile typescript code, because [certain constructs don’t currently compile in Babel 7](https://devblogs.microsoft.com/typescript/typescript-and-babel-7/).

-But there are some **npm warnings** because it is a peer dependency of [Storybook](https://storybook.js.org/).
-In this project storybook's loaders are rewritten in a custom config, so babel is not needed.
-Peer dependency warnings are bad, no doubt.
-But an extra unnecessary dependency is worse.

 #### No HMR? ♻️

 The project does not contain HMR in dev mode (`npm start`).
 HMR is mostly useful for component design development, which should be done in [Storybook](https://storybook.js.org/), which supports HMR out-of-the-box.
 But if you miss it, feel free to open a PR!